 Youth Opportunities Advisory Board (YOAB) members design and implement a variety of projects to help address youth community needs and elevate the youth voice in the community.
 Past YOAB projects include hosting panel discussions on youth mental health and GLBTQ harrassment, conducting youth surveys and organizing an environmental summit.

 Recent YOAB Community Projects

-A team of YOAB members have been partnering with Generation Citizen 's Vote16 initiative to explore expanding voting rights to 16 and 17 year olds for city elections in Boulder to increase civic engagement, inspire young people to get involved in our democracy, and create lifelong voters.
+A team of YOAB members partnered with Generation Citizen 's Vote16 initiative to explore expanding voting rights to 16 and 17 year olds for city elections in Boulder to increase civic engagement, inspire young people to get involved in our democracy, and create lifelong voters.
 To contact the Boulder Vote16 team, please email [email protected] .

 MLK Youth Day of Service

-In January 2018, YOAB hosted its third annual Youth Day of Service in honor of Dr. Martin Luther King Jr. More than 150 high school students have completed service projects during our MLK Youth Day of Service since 2015.
-YOAB members recruited and coordinated with volunteer sites, advertised the service opportunity to youth, and lead a reflection activity with each group.
+Every year, YOAB hosts the Youth Day of Service in honor of Dr. Martin Luther King Jr. More than 150 high school students have completed service projects during our MLK Youth Day of Service since 2015.
+YOAB members recruited and coordinated with volunteer sites, advertised the service opportunity to youth, and led a reflection activity with each group.